Does National Beverage Corp (FIZZ) Pay a Dividend? (2026)

 National Beverage does not pay a regular quarterly dividend.
 Instead it periodically declares large one-time special dividends, such as the $3.25 per share declared in July 2026, so income from the stock is lumpy and unpredictable rather than steady.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with FIZZ's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with FIZZ's investor relations page or your broker before acting on them.

 Related stocks

-Does National Beverage Corp develops (FIZZ) Pay a Dividend?
-(2026), Walnut
+Does National Beverage Corp (FIZZ) Pay a Dividend?
+(2026) - Walnut AI Investing App